schwamic/digimunea/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Prisma

+1. Define database schema
+Open the schema.prisma file and define your first models.
+Check the docs if you need inspiration: `https://pris.ly/ppg-init`.

+2. Apply migrations
+Run the following command to create and apply a migration: `npx prisma migrate dev --name init`

+3. Manage data
+View and edit your data locally by running this command: `npx prisma studio`